marcuscaisey/please.nvim/README.md

     * `*.build_defs`
     * `*.build`
   * `ini` configured as the `filetype` for `.plzconfig` files to enable better syntax highlighting
-  * `nvim-treesitter` configured to use the Python parser for `please` files to enable better syntax highlighting and use of all treesitter features in build files
+  * Python tree-sitter parser configured to be used for please files to enable better syntax highlighting and use of all treesitter features in build files

 ## Demo
 https://user-images.githubusercontent.com/34950778/205456279-665ddfe8-de77-4f36-a337-85768bb06a37.mov